ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

   - A "c5t" or "c5u" structure, in case AUTH_CRED_C is identified by reference through a hash value (a thumbprint) or a URI {{RFC3986}}, respectively.

-If the authentication credential AUTH_CRED_RS of RS is a public certificate, then the following applies.
+If the authentication credential AUTH_CRED_RS of the RS is a public key certificate, then the following applies.

 - The "rs_cnf" parameter {{RFC9201}} of the Access Token Response specifies AUTH_CRED_RS as follows.